Mi Bella Mondo

 Property: Base Camp Explorer, Masai Mara National Reserve

-Guards are watching the surroundings all night, as the river that runs by is a watering hole for many animals in the area.
+Guards monitor the surroundings throughout the night because the nearby river is a watering hole for many animals.
 We used a walkie-talkie to call the guards for an escort if we wanted to go to the communal area for food or drinks at night.
-We were provided with a locker in our rooms to store any food brought to the tent.
+Our rooms provided us with lockers to store food we brought to the tent.
 At night, you hear different wild animals stirring in the darkness.
-The night feels like an auditory safari—you listen to lion roars, hyena laughs, and all sorts of brays, snorts, trumpets, squeals, croaks, groans, and chirps like a symphony—so unbelievable!
-On our first night, a bright light and noise woke me from outside our tent.
+The night feels like an auditory safari as you listen to the roars of lions, the laughs of hyenas, and a symphony of brays, snorts, trumpets, squeals, croaks, groans, and chirps—it’s so unbelievable!
+A bright light and noise woke me from outside our tent on our first night.
 The guard informed us that a lion had been wandering by the water across from our tent all night.
-The guard made sure the lion did not cross the river to get close to the tents.
+The guard ensured the lion did not cross the river to get close to the tents.

 Destination Highlights: